Stimulated Smith-Purcell emission based on bound states in the continuum: Model description

-Upon evanescent wave incidence, a grating can provide Bloch wavevectors to couple the energy bound at the electron beam into the far field.
-The diffraction of the evanescent waves accompanying the moving electron yields a series of diffraction modes with $z$ wavenumbers $k_{zn} = k_{z0} + n2\pi/p$, where $n=0, \pm 1, \pm 2, {\rm etc.}$ are the diffraction orders.
-Rewriting the $z$ wavenumber $k_{zn}$ in terms of the radiation angle $\theta_n$, $k_{zn} = k_0 \cos\theta_n$, we can obtain the well-known relation between the radiation wavelength $\lambda$ and the electron velocity
+The eigenmodes of the grating play an essential role in determining the diffraction properties.
+All the space harmonics are evanescent for a surface eigenmode, while one or more propagating space harmonics emerge for a radiative eigenmode.
+The SP emission requires the excitation of radiative modes.
+In this case, rewriting the $z$ wavenumber $k_{zn}$ in terms of the radiation angle $\theta_n$ for those propagating space harmonics, $k_{zn} = k_0 \cos\theta_n$, one obtains the well-known relation between the radiation wavelength $\lambda$ and the electron velocity